simonlevasseur/koTrackChanges/README.md

 The following properties are made available on the observable:
 * **isDirty** (computed observable) -  returns whether the observable has changed
+* **refreshIsDirty** (function) -  forces the isDirty computed to re-evaluate
 * **oldValue** (observable) - returns the original value of the observable
 * **rollback** (function) - restores the original value in the observable, isDirty becomes false
 * **commit** (function) - sets the current value to be the new original value, isDirty becomes false

+## Objects

+Comparing objects can be tricky in javascript because they are passed around by reference.
+This means that changing a property it one place may change it in several.
+This library handles all the defaults by deep cloning objects and arrays.

+Another important factor is in situations where your observable contains an entire object.
+Changing a property will not trigger an update on the observable which in turn means the isDirty flag will not update.
+To overcome this you have 2 options:

+### Method 1 - Call observable.valueHasMutated()

+By calling the valueHasMutated function on the observable you will trigger the isDirty flag to update.

+### Method 2 - Call observable.refreshIsDirty()

+Instead of updating the observable explicitly which could be too often to your liking, you may also call a special function called refreshIsDirty on the observable.
+This will force the computed to re-evaluate and therefore render proper results.

 ## Grouping

 You may want to track several observables at the same time.
 For this very reason, there are a few ways to create what we call a group.

 ### Method 1 - Group constructor